shellspec/shellspec/README.md

 #### `%preserve` - preserve variables

-Use `%preserve` directive to preserve the variables with `When run`.
+Use `%preserve` directive to preserve the variables in subshells and external shell script.

+In the following cases, `%preserve` is required because variables are not preserved.

-`When run` runs in a subshell so variables are not kept by default.
+- `When run` evaluation - It runs in a subshell.
-Therefore, You need to explicitly specify the variables to preserve.
-Not needed with `When call` evaluation.
+- Command-based mock (`Mock`) - It is an external shell script.
+- Function-based Mock called by command substitution

 ```sh
 Describe '%preserve directive'